 The outreach centers in the College of Business & Public Affairs provide counseling and workshops to small businesses and to individuals desiring to start a business.
 In addition, the center huses the Disadvantaged Business Enterprise Support Program.

-The Small Business Development Center provides free counseling to small businesses in a seven-county area (Cullman, Dekalb, Jackson, Limestone, Madison, Morgan, Marshall).
+The Small Business counseling is provided to small businesses in a seven-county area (Cullman, Dekalb, Jackson, Limestone, Madison, Morgan, Marshall) at no cost.

 Solutions specifically tailored to the needs of the business client include:

 Counseling – one-on-one meetings with a business counselor to discuss business planning, marketing tactics, financing resources or legal considerations

 Workshops – topics covering business basics, strategic marketing, accounting and tax guidelines